 Opens in late August.
 The award period begins January 1 and lasts 18 months.

-The Fall funding cycle is currently closed.
+The Fall funding cycle is currently open.
 Here are the upcoming deadlines:

 Opens in early January.
 Award period begins July 1 and lasts 18 months.

-The Spring funding cycle is open.
+The Spring funding cycle is currently closed.
 Here are the upcoming deadlines:

 Summer Bridge Funding

 Opens in mid May.
 Award period begins September 1 and lasts 18 months.
 Bridge funding is the only GIA category that accepts applications in the summer.